 An article in The Guardian (UK)—tip of the hat to Heather Baker—drew my attention to an Egyptological gem: the Tutankhamun: Anatomy of an Excavation website.
 This labor of love by a team led by Jaromir Malek of Oxford University, started in 1993 and finally in sight of the finish, “is ambitious in its scope but simple in its aims: to make the complete records of Howard Carter’s excavation of the tomb of Tutankhamun available on these web pages.
 It is astonishing, but no longer acceptable, that some eighty years and thousands of articles, hundreds of books, and dozens of exhibitions after the discovery of the tomb, this most famous event in the history of Egyptian archaeology has not yet been fully published.
 The documentation is presented in its original form and all, scholars, interested members of the public and school students, can consult it.
 We hope that this will help bring the knowledge and love of ancient Egypt to everybody.”
 Surely an example to follow in any field of archaeology!

-archaeology architecture book collaboration common needs common tools communication community needs cultural heritage cuneiform Cyberinfrastructure database data journals data publication data publishing data sharing digital humanities dream tools editorial board Egypt Greco-Roman Greece Israel/Palestine maps Medieval Mesoamerican Mesopotamia museum open access open context Open Data policy primary content repository scan Scholarly Communications site review survey user communities user experience user needs web tools working groups workshop zooarchaeology
+archaeology architecture book collaboration common needs common tools communication community needs cultural heritage cuneiform Cyberinfrastructure database data publication data publishing data sharing digital humanities DINAA dream tools Egypt Greco-Roman Greece Israel/Palestine Linked Open Data maps Medieval Mesoamerican Mesopotamia museum open access open context Open Data policy primary content repository scan Scholarly Communications site review survey user communities user experience user needs web tools working groups workshop zooarchaeology